 - Perforated septum (a hole in the cartilage that separates the nostrils)

-Moreover, some addicts become prone to skin infection or other blood-borne pathogens when injecting cocaine due to the lack of proper infection prevention procedures.
+Moreover, some addicts become prone to skin infections or other blood-borne pathogens when injecting cocaine due to the lack of proper infection prevention procedures.

 In addition, chronic cocaine use can lead to neurological problems such as memory loss and difficulty concentrating.
-Long-term cocaine use is also associated with an increased risk of developing psychotic disorders such as schizophrenia, bipolar disorder, anxiety, and depression.
+The prevalence of cocaine abuse by patients with schizophrenia has led researchers to investigate features of the disorder correlated with abuse, as well as the development of bipolar disorder, anxiety, and depression.